Skip to navigation Skip to content

 Select the relevant tab:

-• The Self service tab explains how to help a person make a claim online
+• A self service option is available The Self service tab explains how to help a person make a claim online

 • The Assisted tab explains how to check a person's circumstances to make sure a new claim is required, complete an Assisted Customer Claim (ACC) with them, and lodgement of claims and documentation